ppsreejith/dot-asterisk/content/posts/on-caste.md

 I've lived most of my life blind to caste realities.
 I understand that this is a privilege not everyone shares.

 Recently, in Bangalore, I met someone who insisted on me telling them my caste name.
 To say I was surprised would be an understatement.
-I never knew that it mattered so much in 2020 urban India!
+I never knew that it mattered so much in 21st century urban India!
 Further complicating matters was the fact that I had no idea what exact caste I was.
 I ended up talking for an hour with my parents and doing my own research to find out this information.

 In the midst of this, I also read the book [Castes in India: Their Mechanism, Genesis and Development](https://www.goodreads.com/book/show/13397723-castes-in-india).
 In this book, Ambedkar proposes a theory for the origins and propagation of caste in India.
 This thesis states that caste is fundamentally about exclusion.
 That endogamy is caste and caste is endogamy.
 A social norm maintained through extreme punishment of violations.